davidjr82/stimulus-toggler/docs/index.md

 `data-action="toggler#states"`.

 The values that action want to set for the variables are defined by<br />
-`data-toggler-states-param`.
+`data-toggler-states`.

-If only `data-toggler-states-param` is set in an element, the controller will attach the action automatically so you don't have to take care of it.
+If only `data-toggler-states` is set in an element, the controller will attach the action automatically so you don't have to take care of it.
+[See Automatic aliasing section](/alias.md).

 ## Setting variables